Harnack Inequalities and Ergodicity of Stochastic Reaction-Diffusion Equation in $L^p$: Harnack Inequalities and Ergodicity

 \begin{cor} Let Assumptions \ref{ap-f}, \ref{ap-wa}, and \ref{ap-ell} hold.
-For any $T>0$ and $\phi \in \BB_b(L^p)$,
+For any $T>0$, $x \in L^p$, and $\phi \in \BB_b(L^p)$,

-Consequently, $(P_t)_{t \ge 0}$ is strong Feller and has at most one invariant measure, and if it has one, the density of $(P_t)_{t \ge 0}$ with respect to the invariant measure is strictly positive. \end{cor}
+Consequently, $(P_t)$ admits at most one invariant measure, and if it has one, the density of $(P_t)$ relative to the invariant measure is strictly positive. \end{cor}

-\begin{proof} The gradient estimate \eqref{est-gra} and the uniqueness of the invariant measure for $(P_t)_{t \ge 0}$ with a strictly positive density, if it exists, are direct consequence of the log-Harnack inequality \eqref{har-log}, see Proposition 1.3.8 and Theorem 1.4.1 in \cite{Wan13}, respectively.
-Finally, the strong Feller property of $(P_t)_{t \ge 0}$ follows easily from the gradient estimate \eqref{est-gra}. \end{proof}
+\begin{proof} The gradient estimate \eqref{est-gra} and the uniqueness of the invariant measure for $(P_t)$ with a strictly positive density, if it exists, are direct consequences of the log-Harnack inequality \eqref{har-log}, see Proposition 1.3.8 and Theorem 1.4.1 in \cite{Wan13}, respectively. \end{proof}

 \begin{rk} The uniqueness of the invariant measure, if it exists, for 1D stochastic heat equation (Eq. \eqref{see} with Lipschitz coefficients) driven by white noise on $L^p(0, 1)$ with $p>4$ was shown in \cite{BR16(DCDS)}.
 So Corollary \ref{cor-fel} can be seen as filling the gap for $p \in (2, 4]$ in the additive white noise case. \end{rk}